 The efficacy of the TNF inhibitors in patients with PsA has been well-documented in meta-analyses involving several of the agents and in multiple clinical trials with all of the agents, including etanercept [46-49], infliximab [12,50-54], adalimumab [55-60], golimumab [61,62], and certolizumab pegol [63,64], compared with placebo.
 In one retrospective analysis, monotherapy with a TNF inhibitor was superior to MTX monotherapy after controlling for multiple variables .
 Benefits in trials included reduced activity of arthritis, with ACR20 responses in 50 to 65 percent of patients within three months; reduced radiographic progression; and improved physical function and health-related quality of life measures.
 In long-term follow-up studies, benefit is maintained in most patients who have responded to therapy.
 Enthesitis, dactylitis, and cutaneous findings also improved in TNF inhibitor-treated patients.
 (See 'Enthesitis and dactylitis' below.)

 Higher initial doses of etanercept (50 mg twice weekly for 12 weeks, then once weekly) than are required for the joint disease may be of benefit for treatment of the skin manifestations.
-(See "Treatment of psoriasis", section on 'Etanercept'.)
+(See "Treatment of psoriasis in adults", section on 'Etanercept'.)

 Sustained benefit from these drugs has been shown among patients with PsA studied using several drug registries and several other studies [66-71].
 As an example, in the Danish registry of 764 PsA patients treated with their first TNF-alpha inhibitor in clinical practice, the median drug survival was 2.9 years.
 The ACR50 response rate was 45 percent.
 Increased CRP at baseline was associated both with good treatment responses and with continued treatment .